-Here's the problem: 93% of recruiters already use an ATS, according to SelectSoftwareReviews' January 2026 analysis.
-But roughly 75% of the workforce are passive candidates who'll never submit an application, according to Bureau of Labor Statistics labor market data.
-That means most recruiters have excellent tools for tracking people who come to them - and no structured system for reaching the other three-quarters of the talent market.
+Here’s the problem: 93% of recruiters already use an ATS, according to SelectSoftwareReviews’ January 2026 analysis.
+But roughly 75% of the workforce are passive candidates who’ll never submit an application, according to Bureau of Labor Statistics labor market data.
+Because 93% of teams already run an ATS, most recruiters have excellent tools for tracking candidates who come to them - and no structured system for reaching the other three-quarters of the workforce.

 This guide breaks down exactly what each tool does, who it’s built for, what it costs, and when you should invest in one, both, or skip the debate entirely with a unified platform.
 No fluff, real pricing, and a decision framework you can match to your team today.